syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 ## Bubbles tooltip

-You can show tooltip for the bubbles using the `enableBubbleTooltip` property in the `MapShapeLayer`.
+You can show tooltip for the bubbles using the `MapShapeLayer.enableBubbleTooltip` property.
 It is possible to customize the bubble tooltip text using the `bubbleTooltipTextMapper` properties.
+The default value of the `enableBubbleTooltip` property is `false`.

 {% tabs %}
 {% highlight Dart %}